gsa-oes/office-of-evaluation-sciences/_resources/5-general-resources.md

 OES sends out regular newsletters with upcoming events, recent project results, and other news.
 You can subscribe to our newsletter <a href="https://goo.gl/forms/VgSGvpAZZn61oxy62" target="_blank">here</a>.

 ### 2022
+- <a href="https://content.govdelivery.com/accounts/USGSA/bulletins/" target="_blank">August 2022: Sharing the purpose of a default increases responses</a>
 - <a href="https://content.govdelivery.com/accounts/USGSA/bulletins/31bf701?reqfrom=share" target="_blank">June 2022: Reminder cards increased the return of unused prescription opioids</a>
 - <a href="https://content.govdelivery.com/accounts/USGSA/bulletins/314f329?reqfrom=share" target="_blank">April 2022: A series of emails and a letter increased take-up of the American Opportunity Tax Credit</a>
 - <a href="https://content.govdelivery.com/accounts/USGSA/bulletins/310d80b?reqfrom=share" target="_blank">March 2022: How much do low-cost, behaviorally informed letters increase health insurance enrollment?</a>